MobileNativeFoundation/Store/RELEASING.md

  11. Create a PR with these 2 commits.
      * **IMPORTANT** Add this comment to your PR "This is a release PR, it must be merged as individual commits.
 Do not squash commits on merge"
      * Longer explanation: we release automatically through Travis CI.
 When Travis builds on master a script is run to send either a new shapshot or a new release version to Maven.
 If you squash the commits in the PR, Travis will only see what's left at the end, which is your commit to change back to `SNAPSHOT` release.
 Thus, Travis will not end up sending a release version to Maven.
 If you land as multiple commits, Travis will build both and send a release build to Maven for the commit where you bumped the version to a new release version.
- 11. Update the sample module to point to the newly released version.
-(May take 2 hours)
+ 11. Update the sample module's `build.gradle` to point to the newly released version.
+(It may take ~2 hours for artifact to be available after release)

 If step 5 or 6 fails, drop the Sonatype repo, fix the problem, commit, and start again at step 5.